 Here’s what they tell you:

-A lumen is a measure of the total light output of the headlamp.
+A lumen is a measure of the total light output of the head torch.
 In other words, it measures the headlamps’ intensity or brightness.

 Lumens are similar to watts like you see on a lightbulb, but watts only tell you how much energy you’re using in your light.
 Lumens give you a measure of the amount of light emitted.